jekstrom/library/README.md

   * Run `dotnet library.dll` in the publish output directory for a production version
 * Navigate to `http://localhost:<port>` or `https://localhost:<secure port>`

+There is currently a version running at https://jamesekstrom.com/library/

 ## Architecture

 ### Models